MicrosoftDocs/msix-docs/msix-src/group-policy-msix.md

 ---
 title: How Group Policy work with MSIX packaged apps
-description: Describes how Group Policy works with apps Converted to MSIX ms.date: 04/12/2019 ms.topic: article
+description: This article describes how apps that are packaged in MSIX packages can leverage group policy similar to any other installer types. ms.date: 04/12/2019 ms.topic: article
 keywords: msix